freddolino-lab/ipod/README.md

             the length of the EPOD from replicate 1.
 In this case, column 9 would be 0.75, because on average across replicates, 75% of the positions in this merged EPOD were called an epod in all replicates.
+            Note that in most genome browsers, certainly in IGB, column 9 is called the "q-value".
+However, column 9 in this file in NOT a q-value.
     * `OUTPREFIX_IPOD_rzchipsub_strict_merged_epods.narrowpeak` --
         **This will often be a major file of interest in EPOD calling, as its contents will be used to filter EPODs based on how well-reproduced